Skip to content

 with explanations when the user asks "why".

-The agent reads the current content with show, modifies it, and writes it back with update.
+The agent reads the current content with show, modifies it, and re-runs create to upsert.
+Each re-create stores a new version — old content stays accessible via brainjar versions <type> <slug> [n].
 Run brainjar sync (or let hooks handle it) and the changes take effect immediately.

 Once you have several personas, you can build them into a specialist team for multi-agent workflows: